ArturCzopek/prediction-app/README.md

 ## To do - 1.2

+- [ ] - BE - enable/disable user on fb
 - [ ] - D - installation instruction
 - [ ] - BE/FE - admin panel, user modifications
 - [ ] - BE/FE - tests